kindista/kindista/src/markdown/faq.md

 Get creative.
 We encourage you to post anything you have that is underutilized, or of which you have excess.)

-<a id="am-i-obligated-to-give-a-resource"></a>
+<a id="am-i-obligated-to-give-an-offer"></a>

-### Do I have to give a resource I've posted to anyone who asks for it?
+### Do I have to give an offer I've posted to anyone who asks for it?

-No. We encourage you to be discerning in deciding when you will give a resource or fulfill a request.
+No. We encourage you to be discerning in deciding when you will give an offer or fulfill a request.
 When giving is pure, it feels good to both the recipient and the giver.
 There is no right or wrong answer on this.